flpcastro/flpcastro/README.md

 ## Hi there!
 I'm Felipe 😄

-- 📕 I'm currently studying: Android Development.
+- 📕 I'm currently studying: Front-end and Mobile Development.
 - 💼 I work as a Software Developer at Kukac.

 <div align="center">